1. New Jersey to Canton, Ohio September 10th 2009

 As the evening blended into evening, the wind died down, leading to comfortably cool conditions for the middle of September.
 With the Blue Jays protecting a 3-1 lead entering the seventh inning, the teams both scored three times in that frame, which ended the scoring for the contest.

 Toward the end of the game, a light breeze off Detroit River brought a light fog to Comerica Park.
-The fog allowed for an amazing effect on the laser eyes of the bengal tiger perched on the scoreboard.
+The fog allowed for an amazing effect on the laser eyes of the bengal tigers perched on the scoreboard.
 The scattered light from the tiger’s eyes gave it a more menacing appearance.
 Fortunately, the fog remained light enough not to affect play, as the Blue Jays took the first game of the three game weekend set 6-4.

 Following the game, we experienced little difficulty exiting the area before heading back to the hotel to relax after a long day that started with football and ended with baseball.